-Creative Project in Lieu of a Thesis - In harmony with the policies of many of the best institutions of higher learning, the Graduate Council will recognize a creative project in the field of fine arts, literature, and music as the equivalent of the conventional type of thesis for the degree of Master of Arts.
-The student may attempt this type of research only after he has successfully completed the "300" course (Introduction to Graduate Študy), and has satisfied his major professor that he has reached graduate level in creative ability.
-Upon the completion of the project, the student shall submit a detailed explanation in the usual written form of the thesis report.
-In this explanation the student shall give a careful account of his techniques, of the materials from which his problem emerged, and an explanation of the problem's contribution to contemporary thought and life; the mere presentation of the creative project itself is not sufficient.
-The student is required to observe all the other provisions previously listed for those master's candidates who are writing theses.
+6. Creative project in lieu of a thesis-with the approval of the adviser and the Graduate Council, a creative project in fine arts, literature, or music may be undertaken as the equivalent of the thesis for the master's degree.
+A detailed outline of the creative project which has been approved by the adviser and the Dean of the Graduate Division must be filed in the Graduate Division Office.
+Upon the completion of the project, the student shall submit a detailed written explanation.
+In this explanation the student shall give a careful account of his techniques, of the materials from which his problem emerged, and an explanation of the problem's contribution to contemporary thought and life.
+The report will be filed in the Graduate Division Office.